GenomicsAotearoa/metagenomics_summer_school/docs/index.md

     You can find a copy of the slides presented during the workshop, with published figures removed, in the [slides/](https://github.com/GenomicsAotearoa/metagenomics_summer_school/tree/master/slides) folder.

-!!! tip "Snapshots of results to download"
+!!! desktop-download-24 "Snapshots of results to download"

     If you are having trouble downloading files using `scp`, we are providing exemplar output files, which you can download through your browser, [here](https://github.com/GenomicsAotearoa/metagenomics_summer_school/tree/master/docs/resources), or via the following links: